-Mental health has become a growing topic of discussion in recent years.
+There is a tidal wave of mental health needs in Michigan and around the country.
 According to the Centers for Disease Control (CDC) and National Alliance on Mental Health (NAMI), one in five U.S. adults experience a mental health condition.
-People with mental health conditions may struggle to access adequate health care, compounding the effects of the disorder.
+People with mental health conditions may struggle to access adequate health care, compounding the effects.

-Suicide is the second leading cause of death for people ages 10 to 34, and the overall suicide rate in the U.S. has increased by 31% since 2001.
+Suicide is the second leading cause of death for people ages 10 to 14, and the 12th leading cause of death in the United States.
 As more conversations about the importance of mental health begin to take place, it’s essential to acknowledge these concerning numbers and engage in meaningful conversations about what we can do to prevent suicide.

 Warning signs and risk factors of suicide

 One of the first steps towards preventing suicide is recognizing the warning signs that someone may be considering hurting themselves.
 If someone you know is displaying one or more of the following behaviors, they may be thinking about suicide:

 - Talking about wanting to die or kill oneself

 - Looking for a way to kill oneself